boaworm/TrailcamWeb-Spring/README.md

 This has changed the architecture to a typical microservices architecture, where data is served a-la-carte and on-demand to the web frontend.

-This has the potential of introducing propriatory filtering, transformations into the backend services and not sharing all data/observations with the clients.
+This has the potential of introducing proprietary filtering, transformations into the backend services and not sharing all data/observations with the clients.
 It also helps once the data grows to a much larger data set, where each graph can be provided only the data needed to render the graph.

 To test this code out, all you need to do is: